Yuzurukyun/TsuserverDR/README.md

   - If you have Python 3.6 or lower, you will be prompted on server launch to update to a newer version of Python.
 That is because the server requires Python 3.7 or higher.
 Follow instructions under Updating to update your Python version.

 * Open Command Prompt, PowerShell or your preferred terminal, and change to the directory where you downloaded TsuserverDR to.
 You can do this in two ways:
-  - On Windows 10, go up one folder above the TsuserverDR folder, Shift + right click the TsuserverDR folder, and click `Open PowerShell window here`.
+  - On Windows 10 or higher, go up one folder above the TsuserverDR folder, Shift + right click the TsuserverDR folder, and click `Open PowerShell window here` or `Open in Terminal`.
 This is the easiest method.
 Alternatively...
   - On most operating systems, copy the path of the TsuserverDR folder, open the terminal, and type in `cd "[paste here]"`, excluding the brackets, but including the quotation marks if the path contains spaces.

 * Install all dependencies by typing in the following two commands in the terminal you just opened: